 Stefanie Gude (she/her) has deep roots in anti-poverty and migrant justice organizing, and striving to support the struggle for Indigenous sovereignty.
 She has worked as a legal assistant, waitress, administrator, television producer, and editor, among other things.
 Based in Toronto for over a decade, she now lives in southern France.

 Mostafa Henaway (he/him) is a long-time community organizer, activist, radio producer, and writer.
 He has been a community organizer with the Immigrant Workers Centre (IWC) in Montreal since 2007, organizing with textile and warehouse workers, and other precarious immigrants and migrants for both migrant and labour justice.
 He has also been active in Palestine solidarity campaigns for many years.
 Before moving to Montreal, Mostafa was active in anti-poverty, anti-war, and Indigenous sovereignty organizing.
 Mostafa was a radio producer in Toronto and still is in Montreal.
-He is also doing a PhD on logistics and warehouse workers.
+He is also doing a PhD on logistics and warehouse workers, and recently published his first book, Essential Work, Disposable Workers: Migration, Capitalism and Class (Fernwood, 2023).

 Gerri Nakirigya Lutaaya (she/her) belongs to the Ngonge clan within the Buganda kingdom.
 In pursuit of truth and justice, Gerri maintains a spirited zest and commitment to young people because of their potential to spark action, impact and change on society’s most pressing issues.
 With 8+ years of professional experience, Gerri has gained an in-depth understanding of the nonprofit sector working for internationally recognized charities including Invisible Children, United Nations Association in Canada and the Stephen Lewis Foundation.
 Gerri has completed a B.A.
 Hons. in Global Development Studies at Queen’s University and an M.A. of Philanthropy and Nonprofit Leadership (MPNL) from Carleton University.
 To complement her academic accomplishments, Gerri is grounded in Nelson Mandela’s challenge that “a degree means nothing unless you go out into the community to prove yourself” and most recently recognized as a 2019 Volunteer Toronto Legacy Award Nominee for her outstanding volunteer work.
 Born in Halifax, raised in Ottawa, and currently residing in Toronto, Gerri is a daughter, sister, singer, and baker working on her laugh lines.